Hugo-COLLIN/SaveMyPhind-conversation-exporter/README.md

 - [x] Fix bug "AI Answer" with user question
 - [x] File title is the last followup question (= tab title) => title taken from search bar

-## ⌨️ Copyrigth notice
-### Contribution and usage
-Feel free to contribute to this project by forking it and making a pull request.
-You can also open an issue if you find a bug or have any suggestion.
-However, you can't distribute this project without my permission.
-Please see the [LICENSE](LICENSE.md) file for more details.

-Please note that this project is not affiliated with Phind.com and is not an official extension.

-### Libraries
-This project uses the following third-party libraries:
-- DOMPurify: Licensed under the Apache License Version 2.0 or the Mozilla Public License Version 2.0.
-See js/libs/purify_license.txt for details.
-- Turndown: Licensed under the MIT License.
-See js/libs/turndown_license.txt for details.
-- Showdown: Licensed under the MIT License.
-See js/libs/showdown_license.txt for details.